Hamiltonian spectral invariants, symplectic spinors and Frobenius structures II: Interlude

 \subsubsection{Matrix factorization}

-Before we address this question we will still give some brief remarks on another aspect of Theorem \ref{theorem2}, commonly known as 'matrix factorization'.
-In the literature (\cite{orlov} and references therein), the category of matrix factorizations is for instance understood as consisting of a differential $\Z/2\Z$-graded category $DB_{w_0}(W)$ that on the level of objects consists of ordered pairs $\overline P=(P_1, P_0)$ of (finitely generated, projective) $A$-modules on an affine scheme $X={\rm Spec}(A)$ and pairs of morphisms $\overline p=(p_1,p_0), p_1:P_1 \rightarrow P_0, p_0: P_0 \rightarrow P_1$ so that there is a distinguished point $w_0 \in X$ and a flat morphism $W:X \rightarrow \mathbb{A}^1$ satisfying
+Before we address the questions posed at the end of Section \ref{semic} we will still give some brief remarks on another aspect of Theorem \ref{theorem2}, commonly known as 'matrix factorization'.
+In the literature (\cite{eisenbud}, \cite{orlov} and references therein), the category of matrix factorizations is for instance understood as consisting of a differential $\Z/2\Z$-graded category $DB_{w_0}(W)$ that on the level of objects consists of ordered pairs $\overline P=(P_1, P_0)$ of (finitely generated, projective) $A$-modules on an affine scheme $X={\rm Spec}(A)$ and pairs of morphisms $\overline p=(p_1,p_0), p_1:P_1 \rightarrow P_0, p_0: P_0 \rightarrow P_1$ so that there is a distinguished point $w_0 \in X$ and a flat morphism $W:X \rightarrow \mathbb{A}^1$ satisfying

 where we consider $W,w_0 \in A$.
 Morphisms are given by the $\Z/2\Z$-graded complex $\mathbb{H}(\overline Q, \overline P)=\bigoplus_{i,j} Hom(Q_i,P_j)$ with grading $(i-j) {\rm mod}\ 2$ and differential $D$ acting on morphisms of degree $k$ as $Df=\overline q\circ f -(-1)^kf \circ \overline p$.
 Note that for a given pair $\overline P=(P_1, P_0)$ of $A$-modules and pairs of $A$-module maps $\overline p=(p_1,p_0), p_1:P_1 \rightarrow P_0, p_0: P_0 \rightarrow P_1$ and an element $x \in A$ so that $p_1\circ p_0=(x){\bf 1}_{P_0}$ and $p_0\circ p_1=(x){\bf 1}_{P_1}$ we can associate a $2$-periodic complex over the ring $B=A/(x)$